OpenSecuritySummit/oss2020/content/tracks/CISO/third-party-assurance.md

 ## Who

-[From last year] Didar:In last ten years, every job I had included third party assurance work and I kept sending similar questionnaires to same vendors over and over.
-This needs to be improved and in this era of open sourcing everything, I believe we can do better if we came up with a shared model for third party due diligence.
+In last ten years, every job I had included third party assurance work and I kept sending similar questionnaires to same vendors over and over.
+This needs to be improved and in this era of open sourcing everything, we can do better.